WDI-Oryx/CLI-simpsons-lab/readme.md

 ![Terminal image](https://camo.githubusercontent.com/a5b3ba816df436e40d059312f25d388836d8890c/687474703a2f2f706978616261792e636f6d2f7374617469632f75706c6f6164732f70686f746f2f323031332f30372f31332f31332f34312f626173682d3136313338325f3634302e706e67)

-## Setup
-Do your work in the `hw-u01-d01-simpsons_cli` directory.
-Create a new directory called `simpsons` where we will do all of the following work.

 ## Completion
 Complete Part 1 and 2!
 The main purpose of this assignment is to get you feeling comfortable typing and working inside the terminal.